Sweet Potato Gnocchi with Sage Walnut Pesto (gluten-free, paleo)

 Sweet potato gnocchi is both gluten-free and paleo and topped with a delicious sage walnut pesto.
 The gnocchi is made with sweet potatoes, almond flour, arrowroot flour and an egg.
 It’s the perfect hearty and savory meal for fall and winter.

 We’re switching from summer to fall this week, so I thought it was only appropriate that we kick things off with a recipe full of fall flavors.
 Now, truth be told I’m still not ready to give up on summer yet, but I am looking forward to whipping up a slew of exciting fall and winter recipes.
 Heartier meals, new herbs, new spices and exciting flavors.

 This sweet potato gnocchi is one such recipe and it’s been “in the queue” for a while now.
 I’ve loved gnocchi from my various Italy travels back in the day (prior to my celiac diagnosis), so it should come as no surprise that I wanted to make a gluten-free, grain-free, paleo-friendly version.

-Watch me make this Sweet Potato Gnocchi:
+Watch this video of my Sweet Potato Gnocchi recipe

 Many people think of gnocchi as a pasta dish, but it’s more a potato dish.
 And while traditional versions use white potatoes and wheat flour, today we’re using sweet potatoes and a combination of almond flour and arrowroot powder.